-The regulation took effect on May 25, 2018, and applies to all companies and other organizations established anywhere in the world that offer good and services to people in the EU or collect and analyze personal data of EU residents.
+The regulation took effect on May 25, 2018 and applies to all companies and other organizations established anywhere in the world that offer goods and services to people in the EU, or collect and analyze personal data of EU residents.

 The people whose personal data you collect, use, or process in any way are referred to in the GDPR as Data Subjects.
-This new complex set of rules aims to allow data subjects full control over their personal data, by imposing strict obligations which organizations that process their data will need to comply.
+This new complex set of rules aims to allow data subjects full control over their personal data by imposing strict obligations to which organizations that process their data will need to comply.

-Breach of those obligations may incur a fine of up to 4% of annual global turnover or 20 million (whichever is greater).
+A breach of those obligations may incur a fine of up to 4% of annual global turnover or 20 million (whichever is greater).

-In brief, here are some of the main elements to consider for achieving compliance with the GDPR.
+In brief, here are some of the main elements to consider for achieving compliance with the GDPR:

-- Personal data must be, among other things:
+Personal data must be, among other things:

 only processed lawfully, fairly, and transparently for the data subject;

 limited to what is necessary for the intended purposes of processing;

-- accurate and kept up-to-date;
+accurate and kept up-to-date;

-- only processed in a manner that ensures the security of the personal data (protected from loss, leakage, damage, etc.).
+only processed in a manner that ensures the security of the personal data (protected from loss, leakage, damage, etc.).